Milonga at Sadler’s Wells

 The show has a narrative – or rather, several, some more successful than others.
 The bereaved dancer who wanders the streets is a dud, while the story of the young woman, who is sure Milonga can’t be as hard as all that, is one of the evening’s highlights.
 There is the obligatory spitting tryst, and a deliciously sexy dance between three male dancers, which ends with the youngest of them seducing a young woman as an afterthought.
 The male dancer seems to be a centre in milonga, about which the female is whirled; one can from the outset see the potential for a whiplash Sapphic energy, but the male dancer seems too heavy to be so treated.
 The inclusion of a third man gives back the centripetal dynamic, adding power and harmony.
 Cherkaoui taps into the Milonga’s history here – not only its man-on-man origins, but also its recent queer reclamations. milonga is an excellent show, where grace and beauty are filled with emotional power.

-Milonga is on at Sadler’s Wells until 6th November 2013, for further information or to book visit here.
+Milonga is at Sadler’s Wells until 6th November 2013.
+For further information or to book visit the theatre’s website here.